xiaoman89/xiaoman/content/authors/admin/_index.md

 ---

 ## About Me
-I’m a PhD candidate in Computer Science at the University of Warwick, specializing in artificial intelligence with a focus on DeepFakes detection.
+I’m a PhD student in Computer Science at the University of Warwick, specializing in artificial intelligence with a focus on DeepFakes detection.